 The purpose of creating a network design is to create a host of solutions that will contribute to the improvement of the core and auxiliary services that come under the purview of fleet managers.

 Fleet managers often wear multiple hats, and while some of their tasks are repetitive, they still eat the time that should be devoted to more important work.
-Tasks like registration, generating fuel cards, invoice creation, etc., do not add the actual work that a fleet manager must do.
+Tasks like registration, generating fuel cards, invoice creation, etc., do not add to the actual work that a fleet manager must do.
 So, where you need to give them work on the more essential tasks, the repetitive tasks can be outsourced, or you can start working with an automated fleet management system.

 The motive is to streamline the manager’s tasks and identify the critical areas, including driver performance, accountability, route planning, etc. Of course, these tasks will also be facilitated with software.

-A manager is essential to read the data, visualizations and administer the changes on the ground level.
+A manager is essential to read the data, and visualizations and administer the changes on the ground level.
 When drivers are dealing with vehicle issues and drive cautiously to prevent a vehicle breakdown, their performance is affected.
 On the other hand, if a vehicle is up and running, the driver may also sit idle.
 Both these aspects increase the operational costs, and the driver must also be paid.

 So, these things increase the cost, and until the vehicle is not working properly, the driver’s performance will certainly get hurt.
 When you use software that takes note of the vehicle condition and notifies you about the same, the fleet manager will get time to adjust the deliveries to other drivers or allot different vehicles.